AHCHOUCH/MS_Modbus/README.md

  Installation

 1. Clone the repository or download the source files
-2. Install the required packages:
+2. Install the required packages

-< pip install pymodbus >
+ Run